-You happened to have come across the homepage of Nadia L. Zakamska.
+You happen to have come across the homepage of Nadia L. Zakamska.

 Where I am now:

-Most of my current interests are in observational extragalactic astronomy, on topics that can be broadly summarized as evolution of massive galaxies and their supermassive black holes.
+* Most (though not all) of my publications in the last 7 years have been in observational extragalactic astronomy, on topics that can be broadly summarized as evolution of massive galaxies and their supermassive black holes.

-Specifically, I study Active Galactic Nuclei at all wavelengths and all redshifts (here you can find a popular article about black holes, Active Galactic Nuclei and their luminous subclass - quasars).
-Most of our current group activities are focused on determining the prevalence, energetics and physical structure of quasar winds -- an important phenomenon that shaped the properties of massive galaxies.
+* Specifically, my group, my collaborators and I have studied Active Galactic Nuclei at all wavelengths and all redshifts (here you can find a popular article about black holes, Active Galactic Nuclei and their luminous subclass - quasars).
+We were among the first to discover and characterize galactic winds powered by accretion onto black holes -- an important phenomenon that shaped the cosmic evolution of massive galaxies.